catebell/ProjectOOP/Documents/Metodi.md

 ## to do
 * Spawn and despawn di hal
-* spostare dialogi in event
+* sistemare despawn E in minigame
-* centrare i dialogi e pulsanti
 * creare i dialogi
 * minigame accende ascensore
 * caricamento ascensore